- Lock in an interest rate

 Pros and cons of a 1-year CD

-- You can’t access your money until the CD matures.
-If you needed to withdraw your savings in order to cover an emergency expense, you’ll generally need to give 31 days’ notice and pay a penalty fee.
+- Can’t access funds until maturity.
+If you need to withdraw your savings in order to cover an emergency, you’ll generally pay a penalty fee.

-- There may be minimum balance requirement.
-Many banks, particularly those with competitive interest rates, will have a minimum balance requirement to open an account.
+- Minimum balance requirements.
+Many banks, particularly those with competitive interest rates, require you to have at least $500 to open an account.

 If you’re looking for a secure way to store your money and earn interest over the course of a year, a CD is a useful savings option.
-However, if you want to add money to your account throughout the year or have access to it in case of an emergency, a traditional savings account might be a better fit.
+However, if you want to add money to your account throughout the year or have access to it in case of an emergency, one of the best savings accounts on the market might be a better fit.

 Frequently asked questions